 For comparison, I’ve done 7,000km on my Vittoria Corsa G2 in the past before threads on the rear tire started to wear out.
 I weigh around 66kg and ride on mostly good to perfect road surfaces.
 So I guess that helps in extending the durability.

 Update : I’ve since ridden 6,000km on these tires in mainly dry and smooth road conditions.
 They look like they will last another 2,000km.
 I’ll be swapping the front and rear tires to get more miles out of them.
+Learn more about out what I think.

 The Continental GP 5000 S TR is compatible with hooked and hookless rims.